Just January

 6. Set aside seed and plant catalogs for making plans for next year’s growing seasons.

 7. Archive garden photos taken through this year.
-They will come in handy when you design for next year.
+They will come in handy when you plan and design for next year.

 8. Enjoy paperwhites and amaryllis bulbs blooming indoors.